 But from where they lie she calls them back, for as St Paul says of the broken branches, God has the power to graft them back again.
 Whether you speak of sheep straying away from the flock or branches cut off from the vine, God is equally able to call back the lost sheep and to graft back the lost branches: the Lord, the true vine-dresser.
 They have been scattered over all the face of the earth and no-one misses them, no-one calls them back – no-one among the bad shepherds.
 No-one misses them – that is, no man does.

-This excerpt from St. Augustine’s Sermon 46 On Pastors (Sermo 46, 18-19: CCL 41, 544-546) shows that even if some pastors are wicked, seeking their own interests rather than Christ’s, the Catholic Church herself is Mother and Shepherd who seeks out the straying sheep, cares for the sick and strengthens the weak.
-She is also like a vine which sprouts everywhere and can even graft the broken, sterile branches back into herself.
-This text is read in the Roman Catholic Office of Readings for Tuesday of the 25th week in Ordinary Time with the accompanying biblical reading taken from Ezekiel 36:16-36.
+This post is an excerpt from St. Augustine’s Sermon 46 On Pastors (Sermo 46, 18-19: CCL 41, 544-546).
+It likens the Church to Mother, Shepherd and vine which sprouts everywhere and can even graft the broken, sterile branches back into herself.
+This text on unworthy shepherds appears in the Roman Catholic Office of Readings for Tuesday of the 25th week in Ordinary Time.
+The accompanying biblical reading comes from Ezekiel 36:16-36.